ChristopherMCarlson/RADeveloperTest/readMe.md

 ## Instructions

-Branch this repo into your own github
+Fork this repo into your own github

 All code should be written inside the `index.js` file located in the base directory.